Vaccine: History

 Prior to the introduction of vaccination with material from cases of cowpox (heterotypic immunisation), smallpox could be prevented by deliberate variolation with smallpox virus.
-The earliest hints of the practice of variolation for smallpox in China come during the tenth century.
+According to historian Joseph Needham, Taoists in China as far back as the 10th century practiced a form of inoculation and passed it down through oral tradition, though Needham's claim has been criticized since the practice was not written about.
 The Chinese also practiced the oldest documented use of variolation, dating back to the fifteenth century.
 They implemented a method of "nasal insufflation" administered by blowing powdered smallpox material, usually scabs, up the nostrils.
 Various insufflation techniques have been recorded throughout the sixteenth and seventeenth centuries within China.
 Two reports on the Chinese practice of inoculation were received by the Royal Society in London in 1700; one by Martin Lister who received a report by an employee of the East India Company stationed in China and another by Clopton Havers.
+In France, Voltaire reports that the Chinese have practiced variolation "these hundred years".

 Mary Wortley Montagu, who had witnessed variolation in Turkey, had her four-year-old daughter variolated in the presence of physicians of the Royal Court in 1721 upon her return to England.
 Later on that year, Charles Maitland conducted an experimental variolation of six prisoners in Newgate Prison in London.
 The experiment was a success, and soon variolation was drawing attention from the royal family, who helped promote the procedure.
 However, in 1783, several days after Prince Octavius of Great Britain was inoculated, he died.

 In 1796, the physician Edward Jenner took pus from the hand of a milkmaid with cowpox, scratched it into the arm of an 8-year-old boy, James Phipps, and six weeks later variolated the boy with smallpox, afterwards observing that he did not catch smallpox.
 Jenner extended his studies and, in 1798, reported that his vaccine was safe in children and adults, and could be transferred from arm-to-arm, which reduced reliance on uncertain supplies from infected cows.
 In 1804, the Spanish Balmis smallpox vaccination expedition to Spain's colonies Mexico and Philippines used the arm-to-arm transport method to get around the fact the vaccine survived for only 12 days in vitro.
 They used cowpox.
 Since vaccination with cowpox was much safer than smallpox inoculation, the latter, though still widely practiced in England, was banned in 1840.